Americans stand trial in Japan, accused in Ghosn's escape - WTMJ

 AP Business Writer

-TOKYO (AP) — Two Americans suspected of helping former Nissan chairman Carlos Ghosn flee Japan while he was out on bail go on trial Monday in Tokyo.
+TOKYO (AP) — Two Americans who are charged with helping former Nissan chairman Carlos Ghosn flee Japan while facing accusations of financial misconduct agreed Monday they took part in a scheme in which Ghosn hid in luggage and was flown out of the country.

+The statements by Michael Taylor and his son, Peter, on the opening day of their trial suggested the pair don’t plan to fight charges of assisting a criminal.
+They carry a possible penalty of up to three years in prison.

-Michael Taylor, a former Green Beret, and his son Peter Taylor are suspected in the Houdini-like operation where Ghosn hid in a box for music equipment that was loaded onto a private jet that flew him to Lebanon, via Turkey in December 2019.
+Prosecutors read out a statement that accused Michael Taylor, a former Green Beret, and Peter Taylor of a scheme that involved hiding Ghosn in box for musical equipment.
+It was loaded onto a jet in the western city of Osaka that flew him to Lebanon via Turkey in December 2019.
+“You helped him escape,” the statement said.

+After a brief discussion with Chief Judge Hideo Nirei and defense lawyers, the Taylors agreed there were no mistakes in the statement.

 Peter Taylor said in a statement to a Massachusetts court in January that he met Ghosn in 2019 in Japan to pitch his digital marketing company to repair Ghosn’s tarnished reputation.
 He said Ghosn asked him to bring him gifts, food and DVDs from his wife, as well as to deliver gifts, including to family members in Lebanon.

-Peter Taylor also said he left Japan for Shanghai on Dec.
-29, 2019, and was not in Japan at the time of the alleged escape.
+Peter Taylor said he left Japan for Shanghai on Dec.
+29, 2019, and was not in Japan when Ghosn is accused of fleeing.
 He denied he was in touch with his father at that time, according to a document from the Massachusetts District Court.

-A third person, George-Antoine Zayek, also is suspected of helping Ghosn escape Japan.
+Monday’s prosecution statement said a third person, George-Antoine Zayek, helped Michael Taylor with the luggage that contained Ghosn.
 Zayek has not been arrested.

 Ghosn has said he fled Japan while out on bail because he did not expect to get a fair trial.
 More than 99% of criminal cases in Japan result in convictions.